 Raised and educated in Cairo, Mai Abu ElDahab is a contemporary art curator living in Brussels since 2007.
 Her curatorial projects have been concerned with “how we work” as much as with the “what we do”.
 Before joining as director of Mophradat in fall 2014, she was most recently co-curator of the 8th Liverpool Biennial, and from 2007 to 2012, she was director of Objectif Exhibitions in Antwerp.
 She has edited and co-edited many publications including These are the tools of the present (2017), Final Vocabulary (2016), Circular Facts (2011), The Agreement by Hassan Khan (2011), amongst others, all from Sternberg Press.
 She also commissioned two records, Both Sides of the Curtain by The Dwarfs of East Agouza (with Unrock, 2017) and Behave Like an Audience by Concert (with Sternberg Press, 2013).

-Administration and Production Coordinator
+Administration & Development Coordinator

 Born in Athens, Nicky Tsianti develops and implements programs and initiatives at the intersection of arts, culture and development for nonprofits, NGOs and civil society organizations.
 Among them have been Cambodian Living Arts (Cambodia), Al Hayat Center for Civil Society Development (Jordan), and Cultural Canvas Thailand (Thailand).
 She also produces the projects of Kaimera Productions, a live arts company based between Paris and New York, which creates original performances with communities across the globe.
 She is also one half of a Paris- and Los Angeles-based creative studio working between sculpture, design and architecture.
 She was previously a core member of the founding executive team of the Athens Biennale in Greece, overseeing production and operations from its establishment through its fourth edition.
 She is a trained classical pianist with an academic background in theater and museum studies.

 Web design and development